tvpsh2021/social-snap/README.md

-# Social Media Image Downloader
+# Social Snap

-A Chrome extension that allows you to download all images from Threads.com and Instagram.com posts with a single click.
+Social Snap is a Chrome extension that allows you to download all images from Threads.com and Instagram.com posts with a single click.

 ## Features